Alycia Parks: 2024: Australian Open third round, back to top 100

 At the Australian Open, Parks reached the third round of a major for the first time in her career with wins over Daria Snigur and 32nd seed Leylah Fernandez, before being eliminated in the third round by fourth seed Coco Gauff in straight sets.
-Despite this result, she fell out of the top 100 on 5 February 2024, not being able to defend her points from the Lyon Open which was cancelled in the 2024 season.
+Despite this result, she fell out of the top 100 on February 5, 2024, not being able to defend her points from the Lyon Open which was cancelled in the 2024 season.

 In doubles, at the Miami Open, she reached the semifinals with Asia Muhammad before losing to second seeds Gabriela Dabrowski and Erin Routliffe.
-As a result, she returned to the top 30 in the doubles rankings, at No. 29 on 1 April.
+As a result, she returned to the top 30 in the doubles rankings, at No. 29 on April 1.

 Parks won the title at the WTA 125 Veneto Open, defeating eighth seed Bernarda Pera in straight sets in the final.

 Partnering Hailey Baptiste, she also took the doubles title at the same event with a win over Miriam Kolodziejová and Anna Sisková in the final.

 Ranked No. 121, she qualified for the main draw of the Wimbledon, losing in the first round to Caroline Wozniacki.
 In July, she won her second WTA 125 title for the season at the Polish Open, defeating fifth seed Maya Joint in the final.
-As a result, she moved 22 positions up on 29 July 2024 and a week later to world No. 99.
+As a result, she moved 22 positions up on July 29, and a week later to world No. 99.

 At the WTA 1000 China Open, she qualified and recorded her first main-draw win at a WTA Tour-level since January, at the Australian Open, over Wang Qiang, before losing to 23rd seed Magdalena Fręch in the second round.

 Parks reached the final at the WTA 125 Midland Tennis Classic with wins over Lina Glushko, Caty McNally, Astra Sharma and Lauren Davis before losing to Rebecca Marino.

 In December, she won the WTA 125 Open Angers, overcoming Belinda Bencic in the final, having defeated Julie Belgraver, Tamara Korpatsch, Victoria Jiménez Kasintseva and Mona Barthel en route to the championship match.
-As a result, she re-entered the top 100 at world No. 84 on 9 December, which was the same position she started the year off at.
+As a result, she re-entered the top 100 at world No. 84 on December 9, which was the same position she started off the year.

-2025: First WTA Tour semifinal since 2023
+2025: Two WTA Tour semifinals

-Parks began the season by reaching the semifinals at the Auckland Open, where she defeated third seed Amanda Anisimova, Greet Minnen and Katie Volynets, before losing to seventh seed Naomi Osaka.
-This was her first Tour semifinal since her title run in Lyon almost two years before.
+Parks began the season at the Auckland Open, where she defeated third seed Amanda Anisimova, Greet Minnen and Katie Volynets, before losing to seventh seed Naomi Osaka in what was her first WTA Tour semifinal since her title ein in Lyon almost two years earlier.

+In August at the Monterrey Open, she recorded wins over qualifier Cristina Bucșa, top seed Emma Navarro and Rebecca Šramková to reach the semifinals, at which point her run was ended by third seed and eventual champion Diana Shnaider.

+Seeded third at the Jiangxi Open in October she overcame wildcard entrant Zhu Lin and Kaja Juvan to make it through to the quarterfinals, where she lost to eventual champion Anna Blinkova.